-he EU include tomatoes (which in Europe are ants, courgettes, cucumbers, and gherkins. f are some of the 2,600 varieties of tomatoes Europe.
-There are also root, tuber, and bulb s, shallots and garlic and leafy stalked ry, endives, asparagus, and artichokes, among urther show that the fruits and vegetables from whether you fancy sampling a Danish jam for nd to your dessert or topping your bruschetta ou can bask in the knowledge that their ething healthy.
+The majority of vegetables produced in the EU include tomatoes (which in Europe are considered vegetables), peppers, eggplants, courgettes, cucumbers, and gherkins.
+Cherry, grape, round and Coeur de Boeuf are some of the 2,600 varieties of tomatoes grown in different regions and climates of Europe.
+There are also root, tuber, and bulb vegetables such as carrots, radishes, onions, shallots and garlic and leafy stalked vegetables such as lettuce, spinach, chicory, endives, asparagus, and artichokes, among others.

-I documents.
-For each plant meant for ords safety checks during growing and harvest ant role in EU Organic farming and maintaining rmers to use non-chemical methods to get rid and vegetables grown in Europe, the EU has set protect consumer health.
+In the EU, even plants have their own travel documents.
+For each plant meant for cultivation / planting, a 'plant passport' records safety checks during growing and harvest seasons.
+Crop rotation also plays an important role in EU Organic farming and maintaining soiland planthealth.
+The EU incentivises farmers to use non-chemical methods to get rid of pests in their production.
+For all fruit and vegetables grown in Europe, the EU has set maximum residue levels for pesticides to protect consumer health.